skypilot-org/skypilot/docs/source/reference/tpu.rst

    correctly setup (follow instructions `here <https://cloud.google.com/tpu/docs/storage-buckets#using_iam_permissions_for_alternative>`_).

 .. note::
-   The environment variable :code:`$TPU_NAME` is automatically set by SkyPilot for connecting TPU devices.
+   The special environment variable :code:`$TPU_NAME` is automatically set by SkyPilot at run time, so it can be used in the ``run`` commands.

 This YAML lives under the `SkyPilot repo <https://github.com/skypilot-org/skypilot/tree/master/examples/tpu>`_ (``examples/tpu/tpu_node_mnist.yaml``).
 Launch it with: